ArturAvelino/ArturAvelino/README.md

 Here are some updates on my goals:

 - ✔ I’m currently working on migrate to Data Science
-- ✔ I’m currently learning Power BI
+- ✔ I’m currently learning Spark
 - ✔ I'm looking to collaborate with a company that inspires me every day
 - ✔ Pronouns: ***He/His***<br>
 -->